New Jersey Route 27

 Route 27 is a state highway in New Jersey, United States.
-It runs 38.53 mi from U.S. Route 206 (US 206) in Princeton, Mercer County northeast to an interchange with Route 21 (McCarter Highway) and Broad Street in Newark, Essex County.
+It runs 38.53 mi from U.S. Route 206 (US 206) in Princeton, Mercer County, northeast to an interchange with McCarter Highway (Route 21) and Broad Street in Newark, Essex County.
 The route passes through many communities along the way, including New Brunswick, Highland Park, Edison, Metuchen, Rahway, and Elizabeth.
 Route 27 is a two- to four-lane undivided highway for most of its length, passing through a variety of urban and suburban environments.
-It intersects many roads along the way, including Route 18 in New Brunswick, Interstate 287 (I-287) in Edison, the Garden State Parkway in Woodbridge Township, Route 35 in Rahway, Route 28 in Elizabeth, and U.S. Route 22 in Newark.
+It intersects many roads along the way, including Route 18 in New Brunswick, Interstate 287 (I-287) in Edison, the Garden State Parkway in Woodbridge Township, Route 35 in Rahway, Route 28 in Elizabeth, and US 22 in Newark.
 Route 27 crosses the Raritan River on the Albany Street Bridge, which connects Highland Park on the east with New Brunswick on the west.

 Route 27 was part of the alignment through New Jersey of the Lincoln Highway, the United States' first transcontinental highway that was established in 1913.
-Route 27 is still referred to as the Lincoln Highway in many municipalities, such as Edison Township.
+Route 27 is still referred to as the Lincoln Highway in many municipalities, such as Edison.
 The Lincoln Highway became part of pre-1927 Route 1 between New Brunswick and Elizabeth in 1916 and pre-1927 Route 13 between Trenton and New Brunswick in 1917.
 In 1927, the Lincoln Highway was renumbered as Route 27 between Trenton and Newark.
-U.S. Route 1 was designated on this portion of the road until it was relocated by the 1940s.
-U.S. Route 206 followed the route from Trenton to Princeton until 1953, when the southern terminus of Route 27 was cut back to Princeton to avoid the concurrency with U.S. Route 206.
+US 1 was designated on this portion of the road until it was relocated by the 1940s.
+US 206 followed the route from Trenton to Princeton until 1953, when the southern terminus of Route 27 was cut back to Princeton to avoid the concurrency with US 206.

 Route description

 Mercer County

-Route 27 begins at a traffic light with U.S. Route 206 and County Route 533 in downtown Princeton, Mercer County.
+Route 27 begins at a traffic light with US 206 in Downtown Princeton, Mercer County.
 The route heads northeast along Nassau Street, the main street of Princeton that runs along the northern edge of Princeton University and is lined with numerous shops and restaurants.
 This portion of Route 27 sees between 10,000 and 20,000 cars a day.
-Just past the beginning of Route 27, County Route 583 heads to the southwest on Mercer Street.
-Route 27 moves through downtown Princeton, passing by the main gates to Princeton University near Nassau Hall, and intersecting County Route 571 (Washington Road, also signed as County Route 526).
-After leaving the downtown area, Route 27 continues through residential areas and the route becomes Princeton-Kingston Road.
+Just past the beginning of Route 27, CR 583 heads to the southwest on Mercer Street.
+Route 27 moves through downtown Princeton, passing by the main gates to Princeton University near Nassau Hall, and intersecting with Washington Road (CR 526/CR 571).
+After leaving the downtown area, Route 27 continues through residential areas and the route becomes unnamed.
 Route 27 runs parallel to Carnegie Lake, then crosses over the Millstone River just north of the historic Kingston Bridge.
 The portion of the road from Princeton to Kingston is part of the King's Highway Historic District.